DamonLindsay/word-raider/README.md

 Make sure your virtual environment is active so it uses the correct Python interpreter.

 ## 🤝 Contributing
-1. Fork the repo and create a feature branch:
+`1.` Fork the repo and create a feature branch:
 ```
 git checkout -b feature/YourFeature git add . git commit -m "feat: add My New Feature"
 ```
-2. Push your branch and open a Pull Request on Github.
+`2.` Push your branch and open a Pull Request on GitHub.
-3. CI will run automatically; ensure all tests pass before requesting a review.
+`3.` CI will run automatically; ensure all tests pass before requesting a review.

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE)